The Worldview Institute:

 • Brief letter of interest describing how you will benefit from the program

-The Worldview 2013 Winter semester fee is $575 for new participants and $525 for returning alumni — which includes dinners with wine at each seminar, as well as a three-course dinner with drinks at the prestigious National Arts Club along with a cocktail reception and a keynote speaker.
+The Worldview 2017 Winter semester fee is $595 for new participants and $545 for returning alumni — which includes dinners with wine at each seminar, as well as a three-course graduation dinner with drinks at the prestigious National Arts Club, with accompanying cocktail reception and an address by an invited keynote speaker.
 The seminar dinners are usually catered by the different national missions to the United Nations and provide informal opportunities to chat with the presenters.
 Rounding out the package is a special tour of the UN followed by dinner at a nearby restaurant.